There's No Single List Of Social Rules And Norms

 - Is mainly attended by a liberal, young professional crowd

-- There's about an equal mix of both genders
+- There's about an equal mix of men and women

 - The majority of the guests grew up in the states, but have Korean backgrounds